messageformat/messageformat/docs/guide.md

 ## Nesting

-All types of messageformat statements may be nested within each other, to unlimited depth:
+All types of statements may be nested within each other, to unlimited depth:

 ```
 { SEL1, select,